 As networks proliferate, new tools are multiplying.
 Travis Wright’s #CMW15 presentation showed how many new companies are offering new tools for content marketers.
 It’s absolutely overwhelming.

 The number of companies that offer marketing tools and technologies doubled in the past year — from 947 in January 2014 to 1,876 companies in January 2015.

 But some of these tools are pure trash.
 Robot translators for Websites come to mind.
 They’re far from ready for prime time.
-Even Google can’t yet translate from other languages to English in way that resembles natural language (not to speak of its problems with accuracy, idioms and context).
+Even Google can’t yet translate from other languages to English in a way that resembles natural language (not to speak of its problems with accuracy, idioms, and context).

 Some really terrible tools have been cooked up.
 I’ll pick on one: Up Close And Persona, a phony persona generator that pretends to generate a “persona” while skipping all the real work of getting to know your customers.

 Among its many problems, it collects demographic information that absolutely dismisses anyone under the age of 20 or over 65.
 The tool masquerades as a substitute for interviewing customers and:

 • Building insights on how to reach them along the buyers’ journey.

 The truth is, there’s absolutely no substitute for doing the heavy lifting of developing buyer personas.
 But now there’s a tool that would let you check the box and pretend you’ve got buyer personas done.

 I give Travis a lot of credit for helping marketers navigate the tricky landscape of content marketing.
 For example, Travis published “The Definitive Guide to Definitive Guides: 250+ Marketing Optimization, Content Marketing, & Growth Hacking Resources.”